The Hour of the Furnaces

-Plot
+Background

 In 1965, Fernando Solanas and Octavio Getino began collaborating on a documentary film that would serve as a witness to Argentina's reality.
 They began gathering archival material – newsreels – and testimony from Peronist Resistance fighters, intellectuals, and university leaders.
-The filmmakers' quest took them all throughout the nation, as evidenced by the subtitle of the film: 'Notes and Testimonies on Neocolonialism, Violence, and Liberation.
+The filmmakers' quest took them all throughout the nation, as evidenced by the subtitle of the film: 'Notes and Testimonies on Neocolonialism, Violence, and Liberation.'

 The filmmakers gradually amended their original concept and part of their thoughts during this procedure (which lasted from late 1965 to mid-1968).
 They included a revisionist perspective of history as well as a focus on the Peronist working class as the central figure in Argentina's revolutionary change.
 They, like many other intellectuals in those years, underwent a transformation from the old left to a national left.
 Because of the film's adherence to forbidden Peronism, particularly its most extreme wing, its revolutionary demands, and the desire to inscribe it into the fights for social change, they had to resort to an alternate screening circuit when a new military dictatorship came to power in 1966.

 Audiovisual counterpoint, the relationship between sound and image is integral to the film's establishment of its themes.
 For example, in the first part of the film, a series of wealthy individuals watch a cattle auction.
 The film cuts between the wealthy people and the cattle in rapid succession while the announcer describes the cows.
 This form of montage results in the viewer seeing the event as a kind of performance by the rich, expressing their best qualities in order to gain social status.

 Analysis

-The hour of furnaces captures many of struggles and issues that Argentinians face.
+The Hour of the Furnaces captures many of the struggles and issues faced by Argentinians in the 1960s.
 The classism is largely noticed as in the movie as the poor get poorer, and those who are able to gain an education, opportunities, born into wealthier families, etc. They are able to grow more and become the middle/ upper class of society.
 Those that are not able to be given the same opportunities continue to struggle and are placed in extreme poverty in the Argentinian rural areas.
 The documentary also displays some of the cons that come with a capitalist states that are not able to give everyone the same opportunities due to lack of resources, classism, or desire for more wealth while others struggle.

 The film also portrays how mass communications is the place for war.
 Mass communication is very effective in either silencing populations or in activating them.
 In the film the mobilization of the masses are silenced.
 Information is censored to try and get people to forget about their situation.
 If people know nothing else, their situation becomes normal.